Artsy, Urban Antwerp

 Imagine the age: Just a generation earlier, people thought you might die if you traveled at more than 30 miles per hour.
 For those living in the brave new world of steam engines, journeys that previously took days could be done in hours.
 Of course, today's trains can be five times faster; that's why the Belgians tunneled under the old station so that bullet trains can zip in and out with only a quick stop.

 Stepping out of the station, you'll find some modern buildings, the result of Hitler's rocket attacks during World War II — more V-2s fell on Antwerp than on London.
 Fortunately, most of the Old Town survived.
-As it has for centuries, the Cathedral of Our Lady dominates the city center; its 400-foot-tall spire is the highest in the Low Countries.
+As it has for centuries, the Cathedral of Our Lady dominates the city center; its 400-foot-tall spire is the tallest structure in town.
 The interior is packed with fine artwork, including four paintings by local-boy-made-good Peter Paul Rubens.

-Next door, the Grote Markt, Antwerp's main square, is dominated by the looming tower of the cathedral at one end and the stately City Hall at the other.
-On a facade dating from Antwerp's Golden Age (16th century), the City Hall flies flags from dozens of countries — representing the importance of international trade to the city.
+Next door, the Grote Markt, Antwerp's main square, is flanked by the looming tower of the cathedral at one end and the stately City Hall at the other.
+On a facade dating from Antwerp's golden age (16th century), the City Hall flies flags from dozens of countries — representing the importance of international trade to the city.

-Another type of house is found in Antwerp's Red Light District, which is north of the Old Town and near the port.
+Another type of house is found in Antwerp's red-light district, which is north of the Old Town and near the port.
 This is Belgium's biggest hub of legalized prostitution and one of the most business-like I've seen in Europe.
 About four city blocks are pedestrianized and feel almost like a shopping mall.
 I've also noticed that Antwerp has almost no sleaze elsewhere in town.
-In a sense, they cleaned the city up by sweeping it all into a small pile.
-The area is not as sketchy as it might seem — the mayor actually encourages visitors to stroll here — but it's also not entirely safe either; it's best to visit during the day.
+The sprawling brothel area is not as sketchy as it might seem — the mayor actually encourages visitors to stroll here.
+Visiting here feels more comfortable during the day, but it's livelier after dark.

-The nearby Museum aan de Stroom, or "MAS" for short, is housed in a 210-foot-tall mod tower, encased in hand-cut red stone, and speckled with silver hands (the symbol of Antwerp).
+The nearby Museum aan de Stroom (Museum on the River), or "MAS" for short, is housed in a 210-foot-tall mod tower, encased in hand-cut red stone, and speckled with silver hands (the symbol of Antwerp).
 Designed to resemble the spiraling stacks of goods in an old warehouse, its maritime, ethnographic, and folklore collections confirm Antwerp's reputation as a crossroads for the world.
 Take the bank of escalators to the top for a free, stunning view of the city.

 Fashionistas love window-shopping in the Sint-Andries district south of the Old Town.
 Antwerp's status as a fashion mecca is a relatively recent development.
 In 1988, six students from the Royal Academy of Fine Arts' fashion department traveled to a London show, where they got a lot of attention.
 Each one opened a shop in Sint-Andries, and now it's one of Europe's top fashion zones.

-As you explore, you'll discover that many streets have their own personalities.
+As you explore Antwerp, you'll discover that many streets have their own personalities.
 For example, Schuttershofstraat and Hopland are where you'll find famous-label international couture, while Kammenstraat is better for trendy, retro-hipster fashions.

 If funky urbanity is your thing, Antwerp is one of Europe's most intriguing cities.
 Compared to stodgy, bureaucratic Brussels, Antwerp's colorful persona respects its storied past even as it embraces its bright future.